Silhouette Rifle – Smallbore, Lever Action,

-Smallbore Silhouette 1pm-5:00pm on the first Sunday of the month. – NRA approved
+Smallbore Silhouette 8am-1:00pm on the first Sunday of the month. – NRA approved- Event is held at the JRs/Rimfire Range

 The following description of Silhouette is from the NRA website: